-Zigzag [15] maintains a head and an associate head for each cluster.
+0], Zigzag [16] maintains a head and an associate head for each cluster.
 An associate-head receives the stream from the head of a foreign cluster and disseminates it inside the cluster.
-The head controls the resources within a cluster and can quickly elect a new associate-head in case current one fails.
-Failure of the head is tolerated by selecting alternative foreign head by the downstream associate-head.
+The head controls the resources within a cluster and can quickly elect a new associate-head in case the current one fails.
+Failure of the head is tolerated by selecting an alternative foreign head by the downstream associate-head.
 Unlike hierarchical clustering in Zigzag, CliqueStream creates disjoint clusters of nodes at the same level.
-CliqueStream maintains backup relay node for each relaying stable node.
+CliqueStream maintains a backup relay node for each relaying stable node.
 The recovery procedure is initiated by the backup node of the same clique and it is contained locally.

-6. Conclusion
+6 Conclusion

-In this paper we have exploited the features of a clustered distributed hash table overlay to create network efficient topology for video streaming.
-Our analysis show that the clustered topology provides good locality properties such as low stretch and low communication load compared to random topologies commonly used in existing system.
-Also, we have introduced fast and localized failure recovery mechanism to make the streaming plaform robust against node dynamics.
+In this paper we have exploited the features of a clustered distributed hash table overlay to create a network efficient transport overlay for video streaming.
+Our analysis shows that the clustered topology of the transport overlay provides good locality properties such as low stretch and low communication load compared to random topologies commonly used in existing peer-to-peer streaming systems.
+Also, we have introduced fast and localized failure recovery mechanisms to make the streaming platform robust against node dynamics.
 Relatively more stable nodes are used as internal nodes of the streaming tree so that their failure probability is minimal.
 Moreover, backup relay nodes are used to allow fast recovery.
-The localized clustering of the nodes allows efficient election mechanism for the relay nodes and backup relay nodes.
+The localized clustering of the nodes allows an efficient election mechanism for the relay nodes and backup relay nodes.

 To avoid the small disruptions in the streams that occur due to failure of tree nodes, use of multiple description coding and streaming different descriptions over different trees may be a good solution.
-How multiple node-disjoint trees can be constructed in the clustered peer-to-peer overlay, remains to be an open problem to solve.
+However, the question how multiple node-disjoint trees can be constructed in the clustered peer-to-peer overlay, remains an open problem to be solved.